 Ultimately, the state will decide on your conviction and consequences.
 However, the attorney you choose can impact a judge’s or jury’s decision.
 It is in your best interest to choose a criminal lawyer Decatur GA clients trust that takes action based on your best interest.
 Public defenders tend to lack the time and resources of a private attorney and may produce less favorable results.
 Consider hiring a Decatur Criminal lawyer for your criminal case.
 Learn about Can the Police Search My Vehicle?

 If you are being investigated for a crime, or have already been charged, it is critical to contact an experienced criminal lawyer right away.
 The sooner an attorney can begin building your defense, the better your chances may be.
 Depending on the severity of the criminal charges, you could be facing jail or prison time, probation, fines, or loss of your driver’s license.
 A criminal conviction can wreak havoc on the rest of your life — long after you have served your sentence — by affecting your ability to find a job, housing, or even financial aid for school.

-Attorney Andrew R. Lynch, P.C. is available to discuss your case with you.
+The Lynch Law Group is available to discuss your case with you.
 He has been named to “Georgia’s Top Rated Lawyers” each year for the past five years and has been awarded the status of “AV Preeminent,” which is the highest rating possible.
-For the past four straight years in a row, Andrew R. Lynch, P.C. has been recognized as one of the Top 100 Criminal Defense Attorneys in Georgia by The National Trial Lawyers.
+For the past four straight years in a row, The Lynch Law Group has been recognized as one of the Top 100 Criminal Defense Attorneys in Georgia by The National Trial Lawyers.
 He was also named as a “Super Lawyers Rising Star” in 2015 and 2016, a distinction awarded to only 2.5 percent of the Georgia Bar.